ayoub-bousetta/ShopiYo/README.md

 -> if you are all set You can go directly to .../api/shops to see the stores

-PS : If you are using localhost (make sure to change request->ip on ShopsControllers both in Controllers and Account/controllers)
+PS : If you are using localhost (make sure to change $request->ip on ShopsControllers both in Controllers and Account/controllers)

 ```